 This training is best suited for those who use dramatic actions to achieve their goals.
 The lessons from this training can be used by an activist with an Indivisible group, a local or statewide organization or a national organization.

 Yonah Lieberman is a Brooklyn-based founding member IfNotNow, the movement to end the American Jewish community’s support for the Occupation.
 Over the past three years, he has coordinated IfNotNow’s Digital and Communication programs, which are entirely led by volunteers.
 Before organizing with IfNotNow full time, he spent about two years as a tenant organizer in Bronx.
 He is originally from Washington, DC and went to the University of Michigan.

-Thaís is an undocumented digital organizer for Movimiento Cosecha.
-As a digital organizer, she’s been experimenting with how to use digital tools and tactics to reach communities of color and immigrants to move them into offline action.
-Cosecha aims to mobilize 5-8 million undocumented workers to engage in a 7-day general strike to win permanent protection, dignity, and respect for all immigrants in the U.S. Thaís was the national coordinator for the #SanctuaryCampus movement and mobilized over 150 campuses to walk out following the election of Trump.
-Prior to Cosecha, Thaís was a student organizer in Newark, NJ leading the fight against the privatization of public schools in the city.
+Thaís is an undocumented digital strategist and campaign manager for CREDO Action.
+Prior to CREDO, Thaís was the digital lead for Movimiento Cosecha where she experimented with using digital tools and tactics to reach communities of color and immigrants to move them into offline action.
+Thaís was the national coordinator of the #SanctuaryCampus movement and mobilized over 150 campuses to walk out following the election of Trump.